microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 **Widening** makes a spell's area of effect twice as big as normal.
 Widening a spell costs 4 HP.

-**Compelling** adds +5 to the DC for others to alter the spell.
-Compelling a spell costs 5 HP.

-**Dampening** reduces the DC for others to alter the the spell by -5.
-Dampening a spell costs 5 HP.

 **Limiting** makes a spell last half as long as it normally would.
 Limiting a spell costs 2 HP.

 **Depowering** makes a spell do 50% less damage than normal.
 Depowering a spell costs 3 HP.

 **Narrowing** makes a spell's area of effect half as large as normal.
 Narrowing a spell costs 4 HP.

 **Attuning** changes the damage type of a spell to a specific element.
-Attuning a spell costs 3 HP if the specified element is easily available to the caster; otherwise it costs 5 HP.
+Attuning a spell costs 3 HP if a material component of the specified element is easily available to the caster; otherwise it costs 5 HP.
 Spells which already deal elemental damage cannot be Attuned.

 If two opposing metamagics are cast on the same spell, they cancel each other out.